143 docs

 • Organization.

 The Organization Members permission and Organization webhook event power GitHub organization auto-join by allowing 143 to sync org member rosters and react when members are added, removed, or the GitHub organization is renamed.
+With Members write and Repository Administration write, workspace admins can also create or repair the selectable @org/143-code-reviewer team from the Code reviews configuration page.

 Secrets